 I know the term tapas is typically reserved for Spanish food, but I use it to describe meals made of appetizers.
 It’s just easier than making up my own word.
 I enjoy late-night get-togethers, and one of my favorite menu items is egg rolls!
 In fact, it’s my most requested!
 So, I usually go “tapas” style with the egg rolls and include crab wontons and dessert pineapple wontons.
 Served with homemade sweet and sour sauce and pineapple glaze.
 I’ll let you decided what you dip in what.
 This post will tell you how I prepare my egg rolls and sweet and sour sauce.

 Pick up some egg roll wrappers from your produce department.
 If you know where to find tofu, look there.
 A pack should be plenty for one recipe of my egg roll filling.

 grated carrots, about 2 large.
 (I actually prefer the already shredded carrots. more texture)

 Here is the most important tip about seasoning your mixture…

 SALT!
-I use kosher and believe me, putting it in a cute vintage dish makes it taste better.
+I use kosher, and believe me, putting it in a cute vintage dish makes it taste better.
 It does!
 Just salt and pepper the meat to taste.
 Add carrots and bean sprouts.
-Taste your filling before wrapping because if it isn’t seasoned before it’s wrapped up it’s not gonna taste good afterwards!
+Taste your filling before wrapping because if it isn’t seasoned before it’s wrapped up, it’s not gonna taste good afterward!

 It’s really not that hard to make your own egg rolls and sweet & sour sauce.
 Let us know in the comments if you try this recipe!